jdc-cunningham/trilidar-mouse/README.md

 This is a trackpad pretty much that uses 3 ToF sensors arranged in a triangle pattern.

-Then two basic touch switches are used for left/right click.
+Then two basic click switches are used for left/right click.